htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     one job failed to clean up.
 This macro limits the number of simultaneous clean-up processes.

+:macro-def:`CHECKPOINT_CLEANUP_TIMEOUT`
+    A checkpoint clean-up plug-in is invoked once per file in the checkpoint, and must therefore do its job relatively quickly.
+This macro controls how long HTCondor will wait for a checkpoint clean-up plug-in to exit before it declares that it's stuck and kills it.

 condor_collector Configuration File Entries
 --------------------------------------------